 NeighborhoodScout's analysis shows that the Humboldt State University neighborhood has a greater concentration of residents currently enrolled in college than 99.3% of the neighborhoods in the U.S. With 55.7% of the population here attending college, this is very much a college-focused neighborhood.

-In addition, the Humboldt State University neighborhood stands out for having an average per capita income lower than 97.9% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Humboldt State University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.9% of the neighborhoods in America.

 Also, in the Humboldt State University neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 14.6% of residents here.
 This is a higher proportion of walking commuters than we found in 97.0% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!